-If you’re cubing the bread, Cutco’s 9-3/4" Slicer is amazing.
-This bread knife glides through bread with little effort, but if the kiddos are doing the cutting, I make sure to keep a close eye on them.
+If you’re cubing the bread with a knife, Cutco’s 9-3/4" Slicer is amazing.
+This bread knife glides through it with little effort, but if the kiddos are doing the cutting, make sure to keep a close eye on them.

 Jobs that are perfect for the kids are sprinkling the blueberries onto the bread and using a Vegetable Peeler to shave cold butter on the top of the casserole just before it goes into the oven.

 This recipe came about because of my love for flavored coffee creamers.
 Is there anyone else that could just sip on that stuff?
 Don’t judge me, you know it's delicious!
-I put a splash of it in much more than the morning hot cup.
+I add a splash of it into so much more than just the morning hot cup of coffee.
 I use it in homemade ice cream recipes, bread puddings, cobblers and even to make Italian sodas.
 Adding in extra flavor wherever I can is never a bad idea.

-I also really love this recipe because it can use up that bread that is turning stale or those leftover buns that are staring you down.
-I love the motto "waste not, want not," and this is a great example since I’m not throwing away old bread.
-I’m repurposing it.
+I also really love this recipe because it can use up bread that is turning stale or those leftover buns that are staring you down.
+I love the motto "waste not, want not," and this is a great example since I’m not throwing away old bread, I’m repurposing it.

-It's very simple to assemble and then, just like that, your home will be smelling wonderfully and you'll be diving into this tasty dish.
+It's very simple to assemble and then, just like that, your home will be smelling wonderful and you'll be diving into this tasty dish.
 For heaping helpings, use a Basting Spoon to scoop out portions to your guests.

-This casserole stores great in the fridge IF there are any leftovers.
+This Blueberry French Toast Casserole stores great in the fridge, if there are any leftovers.
 This also works great if you want to assemble it the night before and refrigerate it to bake the next morning.